What is a Herbalist?

-How does a Western herbal practitioner work?
+How does a herbal practitioner work?

-Western herbal medicine focuses on the patient and the cause of their illness rather than the symptoms that they have.
+Herbal medicine focuses on the patient and the cause of their illness rather than the symptoms that they have.
 The choice of herbs that a practitioner prescribes is based on detailed information given to the practitioner by the patient and the result of any clinical examination carried out during the consultation.
 This allows a bespoke, personalised prescription to be created.

 Practitioners, patients and consultations